-A cumulative grade point average of 2.00 (C) must be achieved in all courses attempted.
-In addition, the student must make no grade less than "C" in any required nursing, biology, or math course.
+For all collegiate courses attempted, students must maintain a cumulative grade point average of 2.00 (C) to remain in the nursing program.
+In addition, the student must make no grade less than "C" in any required nursing, biology, or mathematics course.
 Satisfactory performance in both theory and clinical components of each course is required for the student to be eligible for succeeding nursing courses.
 The prescribed pattern of nursing courses must be followed in the sequence outlined by the curriculum.
-Students who withdraw from the Track A sequence may apply for readmission if desired.
-Eligibility for readmission will be based on space available in clinical laboratory groups, cumulative grade point average at time of readmission, rationale for withdrawal, and the amount of time elapsed since withdrawal.
+Students who have received grades of "D" or "F" in any two nursing courses are ineligible for admission/readmission to the Motlow nursing program.